Oh you might believe in miracles, you might believe in saints,

 Been the world 'round, been in your town,

 All the way home I want to go.

 - chorus to 'All The Way Home'

-In the early 1970s, Tom felt that he had a greater following in England than in the US, and so the Paxton family crossed the Atlantic to set up a new home in the UK.
-Tom signed a new recording contract, this time with the Warner Brothers Reprise label.
+In the early 1970s, Tom felt that he had a greater following in England than in the US, and so the Paxton family crossed the Atlantic to set up a new home in the UK, Tom signing a new recording contract, this time with the Warner Brothers Reprise label.
 This partnership, which Tom has described as 'dead from the beginning', lasted only a couple of years, but yielded three new albums: How Come The Sun (on the back sleeve Tom is seen sitting on a sofa with Midge and his daughters, Jennifer and Katy), Peace Will Come and New Songs for Old Friends, the last of which was recorded live at the Marquee Club in London.
 Breaking with Reprise, Tom decided to return to the US and settled back in Long Island, New York.
-From then on he has been involved only with small record labels: MAM, Private Stock, Flying Fish and, more recently, Appleseed.
+From then on he has been involved only with small record labels: MAM, Private Stock, Flying Fish and more recently, Appleseed.

-All the way through, his albums have continued to provide an eclectic mix of ballads, wit, satire, serious reflection on the world, social and political stick-poking, topical commentary and downright good songwriting.
-Tom Paxton has never released a single, and none of his 50+ albums have appeared in the top-100 US album charts3, yet his fan-base is enormous.
+All the way through, his albums have continued to provide an eclectic mix of ballads, wit, satire, serious reflection on the world, social and political stick-poking, topical commentary and downright good song-writing.
+Tom Paxton has never released a single, and none of the his 50+ albums have appeared in the top-100 US album charts3, yet his fan-base is enormous.
 Now in his 70s and far from being content to stay home, Tom continues to tour, delighting his audiences all over the world; he has toured the UK every year since 1965.

 In 2005, he received a Lifetime Achievement Award for Songwriting at BBC Radio 2’s Folk Awards in London; the following year, he was the recipient of a 2006 Lifetime Achievement Award from the North American Folk Music and Dance Alliance.